CDLUC3/mrt-doc/design/queue-2023/transition.md

 Locks on Jobs and Batches should be implemented with a [Zookeeper ephemeral lock](https://zookeeper.apache.org/doc/r3.4.5/zookeeperOver.html#Nodes+and+ephemeral+nodes).
 If a zookeeper client process terminates, ephemeral locks are released.

 - [ ] TODO: Review this with Mark
-- [ ] TODO: Update the scenarios below to show lock acquistion and release

 ### Acquiring a Batch
 ```yml